yashksaini-coder/akavesdk-py/README.md

 # Akave SDK for Python

 The Akave SDK for Python provides a simple interface to interact with the Akave decentralized network.
-It enables you to store and manage files securely using blockchain-based storage operations through the IPC API.

 ## Installation